gubo97000/HYP-Project/README.md

 ### SEO

-For improving the SEO we followed all the best practices of suggested by the chrome DevTools.
+For improving the SEO we followed all the best practices suggested by the chrome DevTools.
 Moreover we registered the site to the google search console to keep track of the indexing, the status of the website in the search results and what is the code read by the crawler.

 We are not providing a robots.txt file, since we are ok with all the site being crawled.